Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 where the integral is defined with respect to the volume form of $M$.
-In \cite{niu2018intrinsic}, authors estimate the heat kernel on a given manifold via approximating the integral in \eqref{BMprob} by simulating the Brownian motion sample paths and numerically evaluating the transition probability.
-In the rest of this section, we will discuss how to efficiently simulate Brownian motion sample paths on manifolds by two methods of numerical differential geometry.
+In \cite{niu2018intrinsic}, authors estimate the heat kernel on a given manifold via approximating the integral in \eqref{BMprob} by simulating the BM sample paths and numerically evaluating the transition probability.
+In the rest of this section, we will discuss how to efficiently simulate BM sample paths on manifolds using two methods of numerical differential geometry.